golangsugar/env/README.md

 # Env
 ### Environment Variables Helper
-##### A small set of routines to make easier and safer to deal with environment variables
+##### A small set of routines to make easier and safer to deal with environment variables, in a more structured way